david-dewanto/Workflow-CI/README.md

 # Workflow-CI

-Repository for Kriteria 3: MLflow Project with CI/CD Pipeline
+Repository for MLflow Project with CI/CD Pipeline

 ## Overview